cubee-cb/linux-vr-compat/README.md

 - 16GB RAM (2x8GB, 3200Mhz, DDR4)
 - Everything installed on a hard drive. (including OS)
 - PICO 4 headset, connected with USB 3.0.
     - Currently, WiVRn has incorrect controller offsets for PICO 4 controllers.
-Status on that is [as stated in this issue](https://github.com/WiVRn/WiVRn/issues/94).
+Status on that is [completed](https://github.com/WiVRn/WiVRn/issues/94) but a release has yet to be made.

 ## Working
 ^ - Requires a different Proton version.